itsdesignteam/itsdesignteam.github.io/_pages/about.md

 permalink: /about/
 ---

-##about its team
+## about its team

-Hello!
-We're ITS Team, the one and only professional playing card design team based in South Korea.
+Hello! we're *Its Team*, the one and only professional playing card design team based in South Korea.

 We released more than 19 varients, printed 26,500 decks to the world since 2013.